zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^consent]: The point of a unilateral block feature is precisely that you shouldn't need someone's consent to get them to stop talking to you.

-The complaint about not "let[ting] authors moderate" seems to be _not_ be about attempts to evade the ban (_e.g._, by creating sockpuppet accounts), which have not occurred, but simply that Achmiz's comments elsewhere on the website (_e.g._, on his own shortform) may make users feel less comfortable banning him from their posts.
+The complaint about not "let[ting] authors moderate" seems to _not_ be about attempts to evade the ban (_e.g._, by creating sockpuppet accounts), which have not occurred, but simply that Achmiz's comments elsewhere on the website (_e.g._, on his own shortform) may make users feel less comfortable banning him from their posts.
 Whether this constitutes not "let[ting] authors moderate" can't be assessed based on authors' feelings alone; the nature of the comments matters.

 The offending comments seem to be that Achmiz has argued in moderation threads [that the existence of the user-ban functionality enables authors to abuse moderation tools to suppress their critics](https://www.lesswrong.com/posts/kyDsgQGHoLkXz6vKL/lw-team-is-adjusting-moderation-policy?commentId=mhTXYL5mjdvpmKxJv), noted on his own shortform [that he couldn't add further replies to a discussion that he had already participated in before being banned](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=PS2qfuSz3BcqSDqhw), published on his own shortform [a comment that had failed to post because he didn't realize he had been banned](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=CBnL4ZhxHpmso4yRi), responded on his own shortform [to a comment _about him_](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=drtrD2ALnSvvWnXB8), and responded on his own shortform [to a comment stating that the author "was honestly curious what you [Achmiz] could mean here"](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=oJMqAc3iq2Af9uGp7).

 These are all reasonable comments.
 It makes sense for users of a website to have opinions about the features that the website supports—and the complaint that the ban feature enables suppression of criticism is just straightforwardly true (even if one might think that [it has benefits that outweigh that cost](https://www.readthesequences.com/Policy-Debates-Should-Not-Appear-One-Sided)).
 It makes sense to want to state for the record that one is no longer able to reply to a discussion that one had been participating in, lest someone infer the weakness of one's position from one's non-response.
 (Indeed, as we've seen, Habyrka shares this concern deeply.)
 Having gone to the trouble of writing a comment and finding that it couldn't be posted, it makes sense to want to post it somewhere, for the effort to have not been a complete waste.
-If other people are _talking about you and your positions_ in a venue where you can't make corrections (as contrasted to them just ignoring your existence), it makes sense to want to post the corrections somewhere else.
+If other people are _talking about you and your positions_ in a venue where you can't make corrections (as contrasted to them silently ignoring your existence), it makes sense to want to post the corrections somewhere else.

 If Achmiz were using his shortform to harass authors simply for not wanting to talk to him, that would be a matter for moderator concern, but as I've just detailed, the record doesn't support that: every instance I can find of Achmiz supposedly not "let[tting] authors moderate as they desire" is a situation where a reasonable person would have an interest in speaking up.
 In the case where Achmiz scrutinized another user's ban history, [it was contextually relevant to the discussion of how the ban functionality is used in practice](https://www.lesswrong.com/posts/kyDsgQGHoLkXz6vKL/lw-team-is-adjusting-moderation-policy?commentId=tfyzoaDwti7GrSEKR); when instructed by a moderator to stop, Achmiz [complied](https://www.lesswrong.com/posts/kyDsgQGHoLkXz6vKL/lw-team-is-adjusting-moderation-policy?commentId=jzHxiHGvmw23ckJiF).

-The user ban functionality works as designed, to keep users from making comments on posts where they would be unwanted.
-Preventing banned users from writing on their own shortforms about things that a reasonable person would have an interest in writing about, is not desirable.
+The user ban functionality works to prevent authors from receiving unwanted comments on their own posts.
+It's not desirable to prevent banned users from writing on their own shortforms about things that a reasonable person would have an interest in writing about.
 No further moderator action was warranted.

 ## Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply